Acura Extended Warranty Coverage

 Since Acura Care plans are all personalized, there are no standard exclusions or limitations.
 You’ll need to carefully craft a plan with your dealer and discuss what it will and won’t cover.

 You can cancel Acura Care at any time.
-If you cancel within the first 60 days, you will receive a full refund.
-If you cancel after 60 days, your refund will be prorated based on the amount of time left in your contract.
+You will receive a full refund if you cancel within the first 60 days.
+If you cancel after 60 days, your refund will be prorated based on the time left in your contract.

 When comparing quotes and coverage, it’s important to understand what protection you may already have under your Acura warranty.